Application Submission and Review

 Occasionally, circumstances arise where you may have significant design and/or site plan changes after your Edwards Aquifer application has been deemed administratively complete by TCEQ.
 This is considered a “Mid-Review Modification”.
 Mid-Review Modifications may require redistribution of an application that includes the proposed modifications for public comment.

-If you are proposing a Mid-Review Modification, two options are available to you:
+If you are proposing a Mid-Review Modification, two options are available:

 • TCEQ can continue the technical review of the application as it was submitted, and a modification application can be submitted at a later time.

-If the application is withdrawn, the resubmitted application will be subject to the administrative and technical review processes and will be treated as a new application.
-The application will be redistributed to the effected jurisdictions.
+If the application is denied/withdrawn, the resubmitted application will be subject to the administrative and technical review processes and will be treated as a new application.
+The application will be redistributed to the affected jurisdictions.

 If you are located in Williamson, Travis, or Hays County, call the TCEQ’s Austin Regional Office at 512-339-2929.
 For help in Comal, Bexar, Medina, Uvalde, or Kinney County, call TCEQ’s San Antonio Regional Office at 210-490-3096.